 [ODBC] DRIVER=MySQL ODBC 5.3 Unicode Driver (32 bit) DATABASE=clients SERVER=localhost

 Note that the DRIVER specification must exactly match the text in the bracketed header applicable to the driver in the odbcinst.ini file.
+The DSN file must contain the details for the database server connection, whether the executable runs on the job design client or a production/database server.

 A DSN file can have more information.
 In this example, the three lines that will be added are: UID, PASSWORD, and PORT.
 The UID is any user ID that has access to the server.
 Here, the UID is root, and the PASSWORD is “mypassword.”
 I used the default MySQL port, 3306.